This browser is out of date.

 What is a laryngoscopy or bronchoscopy?

-A laryngoscopy or bronchoscopy is an exam of the inside of the throat or air passage that lead to the lungs.
-A viewing tube (scope) with a light on the end is passed through the mouth and down the throat.
+A laryngoscopy or bronchoscopy is an exam of the inside of the throat or air passage that leads to the lungs.
+A viewing tube (scope) with a light and camera on the end is passed through the mouth and down the throat.
 A biopsy may be taken, or tissue may be removed from the throat or airway.

 What to Expect

-• It is normal to cough up a small amount of blood.
+• It is normal to cough up a small amount of blood the day of the scope.
 This is from the “scope” irritating the airway.

-• Your child can take part in his normal routine once he feels better.
+• Your child can take part in their normal routine once they feel better.

-• Your child may feel sick to his stomach from the anesthesia.
-Start with clear liquids and advance to solid food as his stomach can handle it.
+• Your child may feel sick to their stomach from the anesthesia.
+Start with clear liquids and move on to solid food as their stomach can handle it.
 If your child has nausea or vomiting, start over with clear liquids.

 • Keep your child away from second-hand smoke since this makes it hard to breathe.